dustinnoe/wireshark-lesson/1/LessonPlan.md

   * After WireShark has been capturing packets for at least 60 seconds click the red square in WireShark's main toolbar to stop capturing packets.

   #### Use a Display Filter (0:07)
-  So far in this guide practice session, you have captured every packet that has passed through your interface.
+  So far in this guided practice session, you have captured every packet that has passed through your interface.
 To make sense of it, you'll want to use a few display filters.
 We are going to take a look at the traffic we generated while navigating to wireshark.org.
 However, this is a bit tricky because, if you remember, https requests encrypt the host name and only the ip address is in clear text.
 No worries, let's use a display filter for the DNS protocol to find the ip address for wireshark.org.

   * In the display filter input box enter `dns.qry.name == "wireshark.org" && dns.flags.response==1`.
 This filter looks a bit complex so lets break it down.
     * The filter to the left of the logical AND (&&) is telling WireShark to find DNS queries for wireshark.org